jameshfisher/jameshfisher.com/_posts/2017-07-29-concurrent-fwrites.md

 ---
-title: "concurrent fwrites are not atomic"
+title: "Are concurrent `fwrite`s atomic?
+No!"
 ---

 Take the following C program, in which two threads concurrently use `fwrite` to the same file.
 Each thread loops, writing a line over and over.
 What do you expect the output file to look like?